AlexanderJCS/JANGL/README.md

 ## Compatibility

 JANGL is compatible with Java 17 and up.
+All shaders should be programmed in `#version 410`

-This library is tested on Windows, and is therefore guaranteed to work on Windows.
-It should work on Linux and macOS, but it may not since it is not tested on the platform.
-If you receive an error on the other operating systems, please [create an issue](https://github.com/AlexanderJCS/JANGL/issues/new).
+This library is primarily tested on Windows and (to a lesser extent) on macOS.
+It should work on Linux, but it may not since it is not tested on the platform.
+If you receive an error on Linux, please [create an issue](https://github.com/AlexanderJCS/JANGL/issues/new).

 ## Installing JANGL